It’s a delicate balancing act to estimate delivery jobs. You don’t want to overcharge and end up with no work.

 Estimating Overhead Costs

 Your overhead costs include everything that it takes to run your business.
-It’s most convenient to break this up by delivery if you can, though there are a few expenses that can’t be divided that way.
+It’s most convenient to break this up by delivery if you can, though a few expenses can’t be divided that way.
 Your overhead costs might include:

 - The cost of gas